MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 Before you transfer your key to Azure Key Vault, make sure that the KeyTransferRemote.exe utility returns **Result: SUCCESS** when you create a copy of your key with reduced permissions (step 4.1) and when you encrypt your key (step 4.3).

 When the key uploads to Azure Key Vault, you see the properties of the key displayed, which includes the key ID.
 It will look similar to **https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333**.
 Make a note of this URL because the Azure Information Protection administrator will need it to tell the Azure Rights Management service from Azure Information Protection to use this key for its tenant key.

+Then use the [Set-AzureRmKeyVaultAccessPolicy](/powershell/module/azurerm.keyvault/set-azurermkeyvaultaccesspolicy) cmdlet to authorize the Azure Rights Management service principal to access the key vault.
+The permissions required are decrypt, encrypt, unwrapkey, wrapkey, verify, and sign.

+For example, if the key vault that you have created for Azure Information Protection is named contosorms-byok-kv, and your resource group is named contosorms-byok-rg, run the following command:

+    Set-AzureRmKeyVaultAccessPolicy -VaultName "contosorms-byok-kv" -ResourceGroupName "contosorms-byok-rg" -ServicePrincipalName 00000012-0000-0000-c000-000000000000 -PermissionsToKeys decrypt,encrypt,unwrapkey,wrapkey,verify,sign,get

 Now that you’ve transferred your HSM key to Azure Key Vault, you’re ready to import your AD RMS configuration data.